Laragear/ApiManager/README.md

 ### Authentication

-An API supports the same three types of authentication as the HTTP Client in Laravel: Basic, Digest and Bearer Token.
+An API Server supports the [three types of authentication of the HTTP Client in Laravel](https://laravel.com/docs/11.x/http-client#authentication): Basic, Digest and Bearer Token.
 You may define each of them as an array of username and password using `authBasic()` or `authDigest()`, and `authToken()` with the token, respectively.

 ```php
 /**